Naveen-Prasad-10/AI-Powered-Video-Content-Product-Recommendation-System/version1/README.md

 - **Observed Behaviour:**
   - Detections remain stable even when products are partially covered
   - No incorrect detections on human faces were observed during testing
+## Repository Structure

+- **RTPD_version1.pt**
+  Fine-tuned YOLOv12-Nano model weights trained on a custom dataset over 100 epochs.
+  This file contains the parameters required by `run_stable.py` to initialize the model for real-time inference.

+- **train_1.py**
+  Training script used to fine-tune the YOLOv12-Nano model on the custom dataset.

+- **run_1.py**
+  Script for performing real-time product detection using a live webcam feed.

+- **requirements.txt**
+  Lists the Python dependencies required to run the training and inference scripts.

 ## Scope and Current Limitations